kelson8/FlaskWeb/README.md

 I will be using mariadb for the website also, that won't run in a container.

 This is running with the waitress WGSI Server.

+# License
+This Flask project is licensed under the GPLV3 license.